Xi'an hospital punished for refusing entry to pregnant woman

 The city government announced Thursday that Gaoxin Hospital General Manager Fan Yuhui has been suspended and the heads of the outpatient department and medical department sacked.

+The statement was read at a news conference by the head of the city's health department, Liu Shunzhi, who bowed in apology to the woman, who is undergoing recovery, and for “providing poor access to medical treatment and inadequate service for those with special requirements."

+The system will “open green channels for those with special needs and make every effort to ensure all received attention amid the pandemic," state media quoted Liu as saying.

-The woman waited outside the hospital on a pink plastic stool on New Year's Day until she started bleeding.
-In a video taken by her husband that was circulated widely, a pool of blood was visible by her feet.
+The pregnant woman was suffering abdominal pain but was forced to wait outside the hospital on a pink plastic stool for two hours on New Year's Day.
+She then began bleeding uncontrollably, according to widely circulated accounts that accompanied a video taken by her husband showing a pool of blood at her feet.

-A city of 13 million, Xi’an has been under strict lockdown for more than two weeks, prompting scattered criticisms over shortages of food and heavy-handed behavior by authorities, who are under intense pressure to bring down COVID-19 case numbers.
+Xi'an, a city of 13 million, has been under strict lockdown for more than two weeks, prompting scattered criticisms over shortages of food and heavy-handed behavior by authorities, who are under intense pressure to bring down COVID-19 case numbers.

-The city said an investigation was carried out following the incident but gave no details.
+The city said an investigation into the incident was carried out but gave no details.
 The hospital was ordered to issue a public apology, provide compensation and “optimize the medical treatment process."

 It wasn't clear how many hospital staff had been punished in total, but they joined a growing list of officials disciplined over their handling of the outbreak.